Simplifying and Understanding State Space Models with Diagonal Linear RNNs: Method

 \section{Method}

 SSMs such as \dss are based on discretizations of continuous state spaces which makes their presentation complicated and less accessible to the average ML practitioner.
 We now describe our simplification of \dss that directly uses diagonal linear RNNs as a starting point and does not require any background in control theory.
 Moreover, removing the discretization step results in a cleaner model, where various scaling factors arising due to discretization are no longer needed.
-One difference from the traditional RNNs is that we will work over $\C$ instead of $\R$ which, as we will show in \S\ref{sec:atomic-tasks-results}, is important for capturing long-term dependencies.
+One difference from the traditional RNNs is that we will work over $\C$ instead of $\R$ which, as we will show in \S\ref{sec:atomic-tasks-results}, is important for capturing long-term dependencies. \mi{I think both "will" in the last sentence should not be there.}